DM-Colgate/MESA-dispatcher/README.md

 [DM DENSITY]   Dark Matter density in GeV/cm^3.
 [DM THREADS]   Number of threads to run on.
 ```
 This can be printed out with `deploy -h`.
 Example usage as follows:
 ```
 deploy MESA_inlists 1d1 1d11 1d14 32
 ```
+This is intended to be used in a larger script, such as the example in `batch.sh`.